<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 6. Using an Ad Fraud Solution That Can Detect Bots

-As an alternative to the long-since-thwarted CAPTCHA tool or other, more manual methods of bot detection, you can use an ad fraud solution to identify bot traffic in your online surveys.
-These solutions help you automate the process of finding bots so you can filter them out of your survey results data.
+As an alternative to CAPTCHA or other, more manual methods of bot detection, you can use an ad fraud solution to identify bot traffic before it affects your online surveys.
+A good ad fraud solution, like Anura, will block survey bots, in real time, before they ever encounter your survey.

-Need help filtering fraud out of your surveys?
+Need help blocking fraud from filling out of your surveys?
 Reach out to Anura today to get started!